Divorce Attorneys in Chicago

 8. Final Judgment.

-In any particular case, the terms of the divorce can shorten the period until the judgment or they may lengthen it.
-If all terms, such as those relating to Chicago property division, child custody, and maintenance, are readily agreed on, or at least not contested, by both parties, the proceedings will move more quickly and may take as short as one month depending on the court.
+Depending on your particular circumstances, your case could be much shorter, or longer, than expected.
+If all terms, such as those relating to property division, child allocation, and maintenance, are readily agreed on, or at least not contested, by both parties, the proceedings will move quickly and may take as short as one month.
 If no agreement is reached and each party consistently challenges the other, the proceedings will move much slower and may take years.
-It is always best for everyone involved if a marital settlement agreement is reached as soon as possible.
+In either situation, the sooner the divorce is finalized, the better off everyone involved will be.

 :: Back to Frequently Asked Questions